Five-Stacks/area/docs/branching_&_pull_request.md

 - All status checks (CI, linters, unit tests, etc) must pass before being able to merge.
 - If new commits are pushed, all status checks will be relaunched.

+### Merging message
+The only method authorized is Squash & Merge.

+The message must start from the [🔀 gitmoji](https://gitmoji.dev/) and resume the pull request content (you can use the title).

 ## Changing PR Base Branch
 Avoid changing the base branch off a PR after creation.